 Sports vision training can improve all the visual skills an athlete needs to succeed at their game.
 Even if an athlete has ‘20/20 eyesight’ they may still have reduced binocular vision, and sports vision can help improve any lagging visual skills.
 Sports vision is an individualized training program that focus on improving visual skills so that athletes can improve their performance.

 The ability to enhance an athlete’s sports vision skills is a proven way to improve performance.
-To learn more about how sports vision training can help you reach your goals, contact us at The Sports Vision Centre At Village Eye Centre today.
+To learn more about how sports vision training can help you reach your goals, contact us at Village Eye Centre today.

 - A: Sports vision training is a customized program that improves the communication between your brain, eyes, and body.
 It helps athletes process information more accurately and react faster to what they see on the field.